ShadyBoukhary/automated-assignment-grading/README.md

 * Cross-platform issues will be resolved by
   * Not requiring executables but relying soley on compiling the code
     * This could be a problem when multiple source files exist
-  * Student ouput and key do not have to match 100%
-    * Allowing accuracy by a number of decimal points for floating-point numbers will be added
-    * Ignoring custom strings like the ones described above that precede the actual results
-    * Ignoring output formatting for assignments requiring tables
-      * E.g ignoring characters like `-` or `*` when needed